webis-de/summary-explorer/README.md

 # Summary Explorer
 [Summary Explorer](https://tldr.webis.de/) is a tool to visually inspect the summaries from several state-of-the-art neural summarization models across multiple datasets.
 It provides a guided assessment of summary quality dimensions such as coverage, faithfulness and position bias.
 You can inspect summaries from a single model or compare multiple models.

 The tool currently hosts the outputs of [55 summarization models](https://tldr.webis.de/models) across three datasets: [CNN DailyMail](https://huggingface.co/datasets/cnn_dailymail), [XSum](https://huggingface.co/datasets/xsum), and [Webis TL;DR](https://huggingface.co/datasets/reddit).

 To integrate your model in Summary Explorer, please prepare your summaries as described [here](https://tldr.webis.de/about) and contact us.

+>Accepted at EMNLP 2021 (Demo track).
+A pre-print version of the paper is available [here](https://arxiv.org/abs/2108.01879).